Titles which end in an ellipsis (...) will bring up a dialog asking you for more parameters.

 Built-in effects support saving of user presets but do not yet support real-time preview or import/export of presets from/to other machines.

-Find out more about the 'Audacity' submenu for built-in effects here.
+Find out more about the 'Audacity' submenu for built-in effects on the Effect Menu: Built-in page.

 Nyquist plug-ins provide most of the optional effects underneath the divider in the Effect menu.
 They are also used to provide some of Audacity's built-in audio generators and analysis tools.
 A wide range of additional Nyquist effect, generation and analysis plug-ins can be obtained from Download Nyquist Plug-ins on our Wiki.